-In the elementary character, it is believed that there is an indissoluble relationship between mother and child, which is “the beginning of the relation of the Archetypal Feminine to the child, and it likewise determines the relation of the maternal unconscious to the child’s ego and consciousness as long as these two systems are not separated from one another” (Neuman, 1991: 29).
-The Mother’s maternal love carries with it the feature of blindness in this work.
-The blindness lies in the Mother’s unrestrained sacrifice to the male-child all her life and his indulgence in females’ breast milk and later the breasts themselves, on the one hand; and the Mother’s unfair treatment to her daughters, especially the twin sister, Shangguan Yünü, to whom the Mother’s caring was far from enough comparing to that to Jintong.
-From the moment she was born, the Mother regarded her as the superfluous human being and even left her on the kang to accompany the already-mindless Shangguan Lü when Jintong was held tightly with his little head burying in the warm valley between the Mother’s ample breasts.
-The Mother even played favorites when feeding the twines, she gave up giving Yünü her nipple but fed her some goat’s milk instead when Jintong kicked the baby-girl in the belly to stop the sister sharing the Mother’s breasts milk.
+The elementary character implies for Neumann an indissoluble relationship between mother and child, which is “the beginning of the relation of the archetypal female for the child and likewise determines the relation of the maternal unconscious to the child’s ego and consciousness as long as these two systems are not separated from one another” (Neumann, 1991: 29).
+The mother’s love carries blindness with it in the novel.
+The blindness lies in Lu’s lifelong unconstrained self-sacrifice toward her son and his indulgent obsession with breast milk and later breasts themselves.
+It also lies in her unfair treatment of her daughters, especially Jintong’s twin, Yunu, compared to Jintong.
+From the moment she is born, Lu regarded Yunu as a superfluous human being and even leaves her on the kang bed-stove while Jintong nestles his little head between her ample breasts.
+Lu even plays favorites when feeding the twins, giving Yunu her nipple but then goat’s milk instead when Jintong kicks Yunu in the stomach in protest.

-As the only male heir of the Shangguan family, Jintong is the most treasured one, thus having the right to enjoy the Mother’s breasts milk like a tyrant.
-Though he managed to live 14 years prison life without any female aside, he got seriously ill once he was released to join his mother.
-With the Mother, Jintong again lost his ego and consciousness, looking for psychological dependence, female breasts.
+As the only male heir, Jintong is the most highly prized member of the Shangguan family.
+Though he manages to live 14 years in prison without women, he becomes seriously ill when he is released and rejoin his mother.
+Jintong again loses his sense of self and consciousness becomes again psychologically dependent on his mother and women’s breasts.
 “The good, personal mother can provide for the stability and creative development of one’s inherited potentials and true self” (Ayers, 2003: 110).
-However, the Mother could not realize this but to compromise: she sent her only-son, who was already more than 40 years old, to the single-breasted woman to breastfeed him with breasts milk.
-As has been given, the archetypal goddess of human beings, the Great Mother is also the goddess of death symbolizing hell and abyss, and has the absolute power to dominate death and destroy life.
-With indulgence and dotage of the maternal love, Jintong forever positioned his spiritual personality in his childhood and finally became “as much a figure of pathos as anything else” (Lupke, 2005:71).
+However, the mother cannot do this herself and must compromise, so she sends her son, already over 40 years’ old, to a single-breasted woman to be breastfed.
+The great mother figure is both an archetypal goddess and a goddess of death.
+Her maternal indulgence turns Jintong into a perpetual child spiritually and, finally, “as much a figure of pathos as anything else” (Lupke, 2005:71).

-Irrational Patriarchal Ideology: Reason for Twisted Maternal Love
+Irrational patriarchal ideology as a reason for twisted maternal love